Language Access Plan

 Direct In-Language Communication

-• Each bilingual position is approved by the DOR OCR based on the language spoken by program participants and the community need.
-OCR’s approvals are based on the standards set forth by CalHR’s bilingual services process.
+Each bilingual position is approved by the DOR/OCR based on the language spoken by program participants and the community need.
+OCR’s approvals are based on the standards set forth by the California Department of Human Resources (CalHR) bilingual services process.

 Only certified bilingual staff are permitted to communicate with the public in languages other than English.
 The DOR utilizes the Language Testing Institute (LTI) to certify bilingual staff.
-In accordance with CalHR’ s testing standards, to provide bilingual services, an employee must score in the testing language at least equivalent to "2" in Listening and Speaking on the ILR scale.
+In accordance with CalHR’ s testing standards, to provide bilingual services, an employee must score in the testing language at least equivalent to "2" in Listening and Speaking on the Interagency Language Roundtable (ILR) scale.
 To maintain qualification to provide bilingual services to the public, all employees scoring below the equivalent of ILR scores of "3" in speaking and listening must have on file test scores not older than five (5) years.
-These qualifications align with the CalHR Human Resources Manual, Section 1003 – "Language Proficiency Scoring - Bilingual Position Qualification."
+These qualifications align with CalHR Human Resources Manual, Section 1003 – "Language Proficiency Scoring - Bilingual Position Qualification".

 Interpretation